Glossary of Terms

 Trace

 A single interaction record in Teckel AI, corresponding to one user question and the AI's answer, along with associated metadata.
 Each trace has a unique identifier for auditing.
+For agent workflows, a trace may contain multiple spans representing tool calls, retrieval steps, and LLM invocations.

 Vector Database / Embeddings